alicevillar/sfa_api/README.md

  <h1>Space Fan Art (SFA - API)</h1>

 SFA-API is the prototype of an API with two different architectures (monolothic architecture and a microservice architecture).
-In both architectures, users have to register to get an authentication key, which allows them download and upload images from NASA.
+In both architectures, users have to register to get an authentication key, which allows them to download and upload images from NASA.
 The images come from two different sources: in the monolithic architecture, they come from a local database containing [365 images from NASA](https://github.com/alicevillar/sfa_api/blob/main/APOD_365).
 In the microserve architecture, they come directly from  APOD (one of the most famous NASA's Open API) because SFA-API and [APOD](https://github.com/nasa/apod-api) are integrated.

 :arrow_forward: Duration : 3 months
 <br>